-- We work in partnership with parents and carers to identify the needs of their child and put in place the correct support.
+• We work in partnership with parents and carers to identify the needs of their child and put in place the correct support, so families may be referred to our Family Support Worker.
 This includes family support where it is needed.
-Sometimes, we need to ask for permission to involve other professionals to support your child - for example, the Specialist Teacher Service, and the Educational Psychologist. - The school will involve you in all decisions and listen to your views, and involve your child in decisions about their learning.
+Sometimes, we need to ask for permission to involve other professionals to support your child - for example, the Specialist Teacher Service, and the Educational Psychologist.

+The school will involve you in all decisions and listen to your views and involve your child in decisions about their learning.
 We will also signpost other organisations who can give advice to you and support you your child.